 Cool quickly to lukewarm.
 Add butter, 2 tablespoons at a time, stirring and blending after each addition.
 Makes enough icing to cover tops and sides of three 9-inch layers.

-This chocolate frosting may be kept in the refrigerator until needed.
+This chocolate frosting may be kept in the refrigerator until needed for other vintage cake recipes.
 It can then be spread on cake layers that are nearly cold.
 This will soften the frosting so that it will spread easily.

 This three-layer cake is a wonderful cake for a young lady's birthday party.